hallambaker/Mathematical-Mesh/Web/Reference/connect.md

 {
   "Result": {
     "Success": false,
-    "Reason": "Object reference not set to an instance of an object."}}
+    "Reason": "The feature has not been implemented"}}
 ````

 # device pending